chaynHQ/bloom-backend/README.md

 ## Get involved

-If you would like to help Bloom and receive special access to our organization and volunteer opportunities, please get in touch with us to express your interest in volunteering via [this form](https://forms.gle/qXfDdPgJxYwvMmVP7).
+If you would like to help Chayn and receive special access to our organization and volunteer opportunities, please [visit our Getting Involved guide](https://chayn.notion.site/Get-involved-423c067536f3426a88005de68f0cab19).
 We'll get back to you to schedule an onboarding call.
 Other ways to get involved and support us are [donating](https://www.paypal.me/chaynhq), starring this repo and making an open-source contribution here on GitHub, and supporting us on social media!

 Our social medias: